SDavisMedia/try-ninja-demo/readme.txt

 == Description ==

-This simple plugin adds a new widget that automatically outputs the demo entry form and allows you to specify the text to display based on whether or not a user is inside of the demo.
+Intended for use with [Ninja Demo](http://ninjademo.com/), this simple plugin adds a new widget that automatically outputs the demo entry form and allows you to specify the text to display based on whether or not a user is inside of the demo.

 Follow Try Ninja Demo's development on [Github](https://github.com/sdavis2702/try-ninja-demo)